 Make An Offer

 You can make a manual offer below the List Price to see if the current owner will accept.
 The owner can accept or reject (or ignore) these offers as they like.
 Manual offers expire in 72 hours.

 (You’ll notice a field for the Analyst Benchmark price.
-This is an algorithmically derived benchmark we include to provide guidance on what we think might be a fair price guidance based on the catalog performance.
-That benchmark is only available to All Access investor members.)
+This is an algorithmically derived benchmark we include to provide guidance on what we think might be a fair price guidance based on the catalog performance.)

 To make a manual offer, simply select the asset you’re interested in and choose the clear “Make Offer” to place a custom offer